-5. Financial Resources
+Financial Resources 5.

-The state constitution limits the NWFWMD to 1/20th (.05 mills) of the ad valorem taxing authority afforded to the other four water management districts.
-The District's current ad valorem tax millage rate, as set by the Governing Board, is 0.0366 mills.
+The state constitution limits the NWFWMD to 1/20th (.05 mills) of one mill, significantly less than the ad valorem taxing authority afforded to the other four water management districts.
+The District's FY 17-18 ad valorem tax millage rate, as set by the Governing Board, is 0.0353 mills.
 To meet its areas of responsibility, the District must rely on other sources of funding, when available, including the following: